Thinking of making a fresh start somewhere new? And has Portugal made it onto your list as a place you might potentially want to relocate?

 Now that you know where I stand, I can say that I think of politics in Portugal as blissfully reasonable and down to Earth.
 It’s dominated mainly by a social-democratic party, a center-right-liberal party, and a collection of smaller mostly left parties.
 Portugal has a reputation for calmness, security, and quality of life.
 I also found it quite telling that during the pandemic, most measures (such as mask-wearing) were implemented with little fuss.

-The one thing that could be said objectively is that some of the hyper-partisanship seen in other parts of the world luckily very rare in Portugal.
+The one thing that could be said objectively is that some of the hyper-partisanship seen in other parts of the world luckily rare in Portugal.

 It’s also a country that tends to take a quite level-headed approach to many issues.
 Contrary to popular belief, drugs are not legal in Portugal, though they are decriminalized.
 Portugal is also tolerant and progressive when it comes to such issues as LGBTQ rights.
-This contributes to an overall positive perception of Portugal around the world.
+This contributes to an overall positive perception of Portugal among many around the world.

 Portugal has a free national health service that any resident is entitled to use.
 It’s essentially similar to the NHS in the UK, though it is known to be highly understaffed and there can be long waiting times.
 The healthcare quality is pretty good though and you can decide to get by on just using the NHS.